randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

 #.
 Go to the browser and open the URL: http://localhost:8888/teamengine/

-   - after the site open, you need to create an account to run the tests.
+   - after the site open, click on the **Sign in** button and enter the user and password.

+   .. note:: the Default username/password are **teamengine/teamengine**

    With the following parameters: